 Pa- Description

 ram-

 eter

-state_sy manyahbol displayed for play/pause/stop states.
-There is also "fallback" state
+state_sy management of the state of the

 used in case function failed to get player state.
 For this state symbol is by

 default empty.
 All symbols are defined in state_symbols argument.

 al- Album that is currently played.

 bum

 artist Artist whose song is currently played

 title Currently played composition.

 elapsed Composition duration in format M:SS (minutes:seconds).

 total Composition length in format M:SS.